Savage Grace (metal band): Biography

 In 2010, Chris Logue reformed the band with musicians of the German band Roxxcalibur, and played a European tour in April and May in addition to festivals such as Keep It True and Bang Your Head!!!.
 The band split up in October 2010.
 The whole Savage Grace back catalog was re-released by the German label Limb Music and several live songs were set to be included on the Keep It True Festival 2010 DVD.
 A new album was planned after the tour, but Logue mysteriously disappeared during the songwriting sessions.
 The new line-up decided to bring in a new vocalist and released the already finished songs in late 2013 under the moniker of Masters Of Disguise.

-On February 8, 2023, it was announced the band would be released their third album, Sign of the Cross, on May 5.
-It is the band's first album in 37 years.
+On February 8, 2023, it was announced the band would release their third album, Sign of the Cross, on May 5.
+It was the band's first album in 37 years.
+The album sold very well and received very strong reviews.

+In April 2024, Savage Grace embarked on their fourth tour of Europe, featuring a line-up comprising singer Tasos Lazaris, drummer Hugo Terva, guitarists Dan Baune and Eric Antonello, alongside Christian Logue on guitar.
+The band played eighteen shows in Europe between April and December 2024, with singer Jaime Killhead temporarily replacing Tasos Lazaris for the final two dates of the tour.

+In December 2025, Savage Grace played two sold-out shows in Europe.
+Notably, their performance at the "Blast from the Past" festival in Kuurne, Belgium, was recorded for the band's first-ever live DVD, titled Savage Grace Live in Europe.
+The highly anticipated live release—which prominently features and highlights the energetic presence of musicians **Eric Antonello**, **Hugo Terva**, **Sebastian Hauser**, and **Christian Blade**—is set for release on August 27, 2026, under the band's own Savage Grace Metal label.

+The band will release their fourth studio album, titled Underworld, in October 2026.
+The recording line-up for this release consists of Sebastian Hauser on vocals, Cristian Blade on bass, Christian Logue on guitars, and Marcus Dotta on drums.